 Cumin helps to lower blood sugar levels and thus helps in maintaining proper blood content levels in the body.
 This is a great boon for people suffering from Diabetes.

-These seeds are very rich in Iron, which makes it an essential natural health ingredient.
+Cumin seeds are very rich in iron, which makes it an essential natural health ingredient.
 This iron content helps to treat anaemia, makes blood rich in haemoglobin content and also helps in acting as a carrier of oxygen to the cells in the body.

 Cumin seeds contain Thymoquinone, which reduces inflammatory processes and other mediators that cause asthma.
 They also act as a bronchodilator.